Edwin Jackson (American football)

-Edwin Joseph Jackson (December 19, 1991 – February 4, 2018) was an American football linebacker.
+Edwin Joseph Jackson (December 19, 1991 – February 4, 2018) was an American professional football linebacker.
 He played college football at Georgia Southern University.
 He signed with the Arizona Cardinals of the National Football League (NFL) as an undrafted free agent in 2015, and then spent two seasons with the Indianapolis Colts.

-High school career
+Early life

 Jackson attended Westlake High School in his hometown of Atlanta, Georgia, where he was a letterman in football and wrestling.
 In football, he played the position of linebacker, kicker, and punter.

 Jackson was a 5A Georgia High School State Championship finalist in Wrestling at the 189 lb weight division.
 He won regional championships his junior and senior years.

 College career

 Making the Georgia Southern Football Team as a tryout walk-on, Jackson saw action in 13 games as a freshman, and had 10 tackles.
 He played in 12 games as a sophomore in 2012, collecting 16 tackles and six special teams tackles.
 Earning the starting middle linebacker spot his junior season, Jackson totaled a team-best 92 tackles, 2.0 sacks and a fumble recovery in 11 games.
 A highlight game that year featured Jackson posting 10 tackles, including a team-leading eight solo stops in 26–20 upset win against the University of Florida.
 Jackson was named the College Sports Madness Southern Conference Player of the Week for his performance against the Florida Gators.

 In Jackson's senior year, he was voted team captain by his teammates, and recorded a career-high 100 tackles, which ranked in the top- 10 of the Sun Belt Conference.
 He had four games with 13-plus tackles.
 Jackson also had a forced fumble and an interception, which helped seal a win at South Alabama.
-Jackson helped Georgia Southern win the Sun Belt Conference Championship in the school's inaugural year competing on the NCAA Football Championship Series (FCS) level in 2014.
+Jackson helped Georgia Southern win the Sun Belt Conference Championship in the school's inaugural year competing on the NCAA Football Bowl Subdivision (FBS) level in 2014.
 He was awarded First-team All-Sun Belt honors.

 Jackson was nominated for the Burlsworth Trophy, which nationally honors former walk-on players who have made significant contributions to their school's team.
 He was also nominated for the Wuerffel Trophy, which acknowledges players who show exemplary community service with athletic and academic achievement.
 Also, Jackson was nominated for AllState Good Works Team for his volunteer work at a local Statesboro elementary school, and hosting a football clinic for children in Costa Rica during his Christmas break.
 Lastly, Jackson competed in the prestigious Medal of Honor Senior Bowl in Charleston, SC after completing his senior year.

 Professional career

 Arizona Cardinals

-Jackson was signed by the Cardinals as an undrafted free agent on May 5, 2015.
+Jackson was signed by the Arizona Cardinals as an undrafted free agent on May 5, 2015.
 Prior to signing with the team at his initial meeting with Cardinals coaching staff, he brought pound cakes homemade by his mother as an apology for missing his scheduled flight - this earned Jackson the nickname "Pound Cake" that stayed with him throughout his professional career.
 He was released on August 31, 2015 after competing in the 2015 Cardinals' preseason games.